dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/persona-analysis.md

 Question: What is the primary objective of Persona Analysis in the context of Business Analysis?
 A: To create a detailed budget plan for the project
-B: To understand the behavioral characteristics of stakeholder groups and inform various aspects of project planning
+B: To comprehend stakeholder groups' behavioral traits for project planning
-C: To provide legal advice regarding stakeholder engagement
+C: To provide legal advice regarding stakeholder engagement and communication
-D: To solely focus on the technological aspects of a project
+D: To solely focus on the technological aspects of a project and not on stakeholder needs
 Answer: B
 Explanation: The primary objective of Persona Analysis in Business Analysis is to understand the behavioral characteristics of stakeholder groups or user classes.
 This understanding aids in aspects like stakeholder requirements definition, business analysis approach structuring, user experience design, and effective communication and engagement strategies.

 Question: In what form are Personas often written to represent the user class?
-A: As a series of technical specifications
+A: As a series of technical specifications outlining user requirements
 B: In a narrative form, telling a story about the user class
-C: As legal documents outlining user rights
+C: As legal documents outlining user rights and responsibilities
 D: As financial statements reflecting user investments
 Answer: B
 Explanation: Personas are often written in a narrative form, which tells a story about the user class they represent.
 This narrative approach helps to encapsulate the characteristics like goals, behaviors, motivations, environment, and skills of the user class in a relatable and understandable way.